proto-zero/Shopify-Code-Challenge/README.md

 TED - "BLANK1"
 BARNEY - Ted, nobody cares about that.
 Now put on this "BLANK2" costume and let's head down to the bar. it's gonna be "BLANK3".

+## Outline

+### Genie

+- Ask the User for a prompt.
+Save the prompt to an array.

+- Submit the prompt to the OPENAI API and save the return value to an array.

+- Clear the User prompt.

+- Map the prompt array and iterate through the return value array in reverse in order to display the newest content first.

+### Script

+- Ask the User to answer three questions.

+- Add the User answers to the preset prompts and submit them to the OPENAI API.
+Save the return values.

+- Insert the returned values into their spots in the script.

 ## TODO